Chaos Control (video game)

 Chaos Control is a rail shooter developed by Infogrames Multimedia and published by Philips Interactive Media for the CD-i, MS-DOS, Mac, Saturn, and PlayStation in 1995.
 The game's cutscenes are rendered in a style reminiscent of anime.
 In Japan, the Sega Saturn had two versions released.
 The second, published by Virgin Interactive Entertainment, was retitled Chaos Control Remix to avoid confusion with the previous year's release that had no lightgun support.
 The Sega Saturn's European Chaos Control and the Japanese Chaos Control Remix included lightgun support and a two-player option.
+The sequel Solar Crusade was released in 1996.

 Gameplay

 Chaos Control is a sci-fi themed rail shooter which puts the player inside the cockpit of a fighter ship.
 Although the spaceship flight is automated, the player may target freely using an on-screen reticule, timing their shots so that the fighter's guns do not overheat.
 Targets across the game's four levels include mech suits, other spaceships and virtual reality constructs, most of which will return fire in an effort to drain the player's shields.
 There are no bonuses or re-charge power-ups for these shields, and play must restart from the beginning of the level if the player's ship is destroyed.

 Enemy positions are predetermined and unchanging.
 This - in combination with fixed flight paths - means that the player can seek to learn the game's deployment pattern for each level, defeating them through memorization.

 Chaos Control Remix supports the Saturn's Virtua Gun.
 The CD-i version requires the CD-i's Digital Video Cartridge to play.